holistic-stack/openscad-tree-sitter/src/lib/current-context.md

    - Add tests for all expression types
    - Update visitor-ast-generator.ts to include the new visitor

-2. Add more comprehensive tests for all OpenSCAD constructs:
-   - Add tests for complex combinations of control structures and expressions
-   - Add tests for edge cases and error handling
+2. Fix remaining failing tests in the openscad-parser directory:
+   - Update openscad-parser-visitor.test.ts to match the actual behavior
+   - Fix ast-generator.integration.test.ts to use correct expected values
+   - Update visitor-ast-generator.test.ts to handle the actual tree-sitter CST structure

 3. Improve error handling and recovery strategies:
    - Enhance error reporting with more detailed messages
    - Implement recovery strategies for common syntax errors

 4. Add support for more OpenSCAD features:
-   - Implement visitors for more advanced features
+   - Implement visitors for more advanced features like modules and functions
    - Add tests for these features